josh-works/josh-works.github.io/_pages/work-together.md

 ### Am I open to full-time employment?
 Can someone hire me as a full-time employee?

-I'm not really interested in full-time employment at the moment, though there are companies/roles/opportunities that could make me change my mind.
+I'm not interested in full-time employment at the moment, though there are companies/roles/opportunities that could make me change my mind. ¯\\\_(ツ)\_/¯